IdoSagiv/CommuniDog/README.md

 ## instructions for running the app:
 * In your first use you must register.
 You need to enter a valid Id.
 * Find your dog's service!

+## suggestion to improve the README: I can't find any suggestions to improve the README.
+# it is very clear and the installation was very easy to me. nice job.